hughbris/grav-plugin-pushy/README.md

 - [ ] Use Github's webhook API to test the response from invoking server webhooks, then notify user
 - [ ] Break this README out into smaller docs, it's going to get too involved
 - [ ] Find a good, safe location to recommend placing the executable merge (etc) scripts for on-demand invocation by Grav scheduler
+- [ ] Fix: there are duplicated static methods already (auth in main class and GitUtils)
 - [ ] Break these items out into proper GH issues